About Us

 Our Story

-Marci is obsessed with writing.
+Marci is an author, coach, and public speaker.
+She is obsessed with writing.
 She's been doing it since she can remember.
 She writes on scraps of paper, tablecloths, her hand, napkins, her telephone, and sometimes, even her computer.
 She wants to tell stories—her stories, others' stories.
 She believes everyone should have a voice, and that we are all created with a deep desire to be heard.
 She feels called to be a voice for the "Silent Ones."

 Writing is how Marci processes her inner world and the world around her.
 When she first started volunteering at the safe house in Spain four years ago—translating for broken, traumatized women—writing was the only way she could survive.

 Her heart breaks and pours out in her words.
-Marci is the published author of three memoirs and creative non-fiction books and five children’s picture books.
+Marci is the published author of six memoirs and creative non-fiction books and seven children’s picture books.